-IRS Form 3921 shows the grant date in box 1 and shows the transfer date or exercise date in box 2.
-Add two years to the date in box 1 and add one year to the date in box 2.
+IRS Form 3921 shows the grant date in box 1.
+It shows the transfer date or exercise date in box 2.
+Add two years to the date in box 1, and add one year to the date in box 2.

-Calculating Cost Basis for Regular Tax
+Calculating the Cost Basis for Regular Tax

-Your cost basis for the entire lot of shares is thus the amount in box 3 multiplied by the number of shares shown in box 5.
+The cost basis of shares acquired through an incentive stock option is the exercise price, shown in box 3.
+The cost basis for an entire lot of shares is the amount in box 3 multiplied by the number of shares shown in box 5.
 This figure will be used on Schedule D and Form 8949.

-Calculating Cost Basis for AMT
+Calculating the Cost Basis for AMT

 Shares exercised in one year and sold in a subsequent year have two cost bases: one for regular tax purposes and one for AMT purposes.
 The AMT cost basis is the regular tax basis plus the AMT income inclusion amount.
 This figure will be used on a separate Schedule D and Form 8949 for AMT calculations.

-Calculating Compensation Income Amount on a Disqualifying Disposition
+Calculating Compensation Income on a Disqualifying Disposition